Characters: The Slender Man Mythos

-Evil Genius: One of the first proxies to show some degree of intelligence.
+- Evil Genius: One of the first proxies to show some degree of intelligence.
 He has shown that he is able to plan out elaborate traps to deliver the detectives into Slender Man's grasp.

-Villain with Good Publicity: Unique in that his business dealings ultimately provide relief to a good portion of the world.
+- Villain with Good Publicity: Unique in that his business dealings ultimately provide relief to a good portion of the world.
 Zeke himself states that to the rest of the world, he is a saint.

-Villainous Breakdown: Conaghan remains calm, cool and collected, even when he is getting the ever-merciful crap beaten out of him by Zeke, until it is implied that he went psycho and repeatedly stabbed Lizzie to death.
+- Villainous Breakdown: Conaghan remains calm, cool and collected, even when he is getting the ever-merciful crap beaten out of him by Zeke, until it is implied that he went psycho and repeatedly stabbed Lizzie to death.

 Characterized by a startling shift between horror, placidity, and Looney Tunes style violence.

-Was openly disdainful of Tom, the abusive-ex-boyfriend-turned-proxy of Kay, due to the fact that Tom was ham-handed and made a mockery of the art of inflicting pain.
+- Was openly disdainful of Tom, the abusive-ex-boyfriend-turned-proxy of Kay, due to the fact that Tom was ham-handed and made a mockery of the art of inflicting pain.

-Called out the proxies who were celebrating upon the death of Reach, believing it to be disrespectful.
+- Called out the proxies who were celebrating upon the death of Reach, believing it to be disrespectful.

-Evil Inc.: Hard to believe an Eldritch Abomination has an entire organization filled with red tape at his disposal, and even harder to believe Morningstar gets anything done with it as bureaucratic as it's been alluded to.
+- Evil Inc.: Hard to believe an Eldritch Abomination has an entire organization filled with red tape at his disposal, and even harder to believe Morningstar gets anything done with it as bureaucratic as it's been alluded to.

-We Have Reserves: His main strategy for pursuing a target is "throw proxies at it until it dies."
+- We Have Reserves: His main strategy for pursuing a target is "throw proxies at it until it dies."
 Interestingly enough, Morningstar views himself to be just as expendable as those under his command, and uses this as his defense whenever he is called out on his Zerg Rush tactics.

 An upbeat lover of all things Japanese who seems to have a tenuous-at-best grasp on reality.
 Her real name is Erika Lyons, though she insists on "Nee-chan" or at least "Eri."
 A prominent character in Don't Shoot The Messenger.

-Cosplay Otaku Girl: She's permanently cosplaying, partially because of the persona she's taken on.
+- Cosplay Otaku Girl: She's permanently cosplaying, partially because of the persona she's taken on.

-Expy: Invoked, in-universe as well—she's intentionally based much of her "Nee-chan" persona and appearance on Yuno Gasai.
+- Expy: Invoked, in-universe as well—she's intentionally based much of her "Nee-chan" persona and appearance on Yuno Gasai.